joustava/DebugWireDebuggerProgrammer/README.md

 5. Switch to DEBUG mode, reset the programmer and open the Arduino IDE serial monitor.
 You'll be greeted with a little menu.

+6. In serial monitor, press '+' to enable on chip debugging.
+7. In serial monitor, press 'B' to engage the debugger.

 ## Debugging